freedomofpress/securedrop/docs/develop.md

 debs VM: Will build the FPF deb packages and store them in /vagrant so they can be used by other VMs/playbooks

 staging: Requires the securedrop-app-code.deb to install the application
-    Source Interface: localhost:8081
+    Source Interface: localhost:8082
-    Document Interface: localhost:8082
+    Document Interface: localhost:8083
     The interfaces and ssh are also available over tor.
-    A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's machine to: ???
+    A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's machine to: ATHSinfo

 app: This is a production installation with all of the hardening applied.
     The interfaces and ssh are only available over tor.
-    A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's machine to: ???
+    A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's machine to: ATHSinfo

 ```
 vagrant up